Fibromuscular dysplasia: Other sites

-Patients with mesenteric, or intestinal FMD, may experience abdominal pain after eating or weight loss.
+Patients with mesenteric, or intestinal, FMD may experience weight loss or abdominal pain after eating.
 FMD within the extremities may cause claudication or may be detectable by bruits.
 If the lower limb arteries are affected, the patient may present with cold legs or evidence of distal embolic disease.
 FMD present in the subclavian artery may cause arm weakness, paresthesia, claudication, and subclavial steal syndrome.

 Children

 Children with FMD often report various non-specific symptoms or present with hypertension during routine physical examinations.
 Symptoms are commonly associated with the artery being affected.
-Symptoms may include headaches, insomnia, fatigue and chest or abdominal pain.
-FMD affecting the arteries of the head & neck is commonly recognized as a cause of childhood strokes.
+Symptoms may include headaches, insomnia, fatigue, and chest or abdominal pain.
+FMD affecting the arteries of the head and neck is commonly recognized as a cause of childhood strokes.

-Detection may stem from a bruit being present over the affected vascular bed during a physical assessment.
-Yet, absence of a bruit does not rule out significant vascular disease.

 In children, renovascular disease accounts for approximately 10% of all causes of secondary hypertension.

+Detection may stem from a bruit being present over the affected vascular bed during a physical assessment, though absence of a bruit does not preclude significant vascular disease.
 Kidney failure is a common presentation in infants and children but is uncommon in adults, although it is occasionally the presenting problem in adults with focal disease.
-“The presentation in infants and children younger than 4 years is especially likely to resemble vacuities.”
+For infants and children under four years, the presentation of FMD is "especially likely to resemble vacuities".

 Related diseases

-The vascular subtype of Ehlers-Danlos Syndrome (type IV) has been associated with multi-focal FMD.
-This syndrome should be suspected in patients with multiple aneurysms and/or tears (dissections) in arteries in addition to the typical angiographic findings of FMD.
+The vascular subtype of Ehlers–Danlos Syndrome (type IV) has been associated with multi-focal FMD.
+This syndrome may be suspected in patients with multiple aneurysms and/or tears (dissections) in arteries, in addition to the typical angiographic findings of FMD.
 There have been isolated reports of FMD associated with other disorders, including Alport syndrome, pheochromocytoma, Marfan syndrome, Moyamoya disease, and Takayasu's arteritis.

 Cause

 While the cause of FMD remains unclear, current theory suggests that there may be a genetic predisposition as case reports have identified clusters of the disease and prevalence among twins.
-In fact, according to the Cleveland Clinic approximately 10% of cases appear to be inherited and often coexists with other genetic abnormalities that affect the blood vessels.
+According to Cleveland Clinic, approximately 10% of cases appear to be inherited and FMD often coexists with other genetic abnormalities that affect the blood vessels.
 Approximately 10% of patients with FMD have an affected family member.
 A study conducted from the patient registry at Michigan Cardiovascular Outcomes Research and Reporting Program (MCORRP) at the University of Michigan Health System reported a high prevalence of a family history of stroke (53.5%), aneurysm (23.5%), and sudden death (19.8%).
-Even though FMD is a non-atherosclerotic disease family histories of hypertension and hyperlipidemia were also common among those diagnosed with FMD.
-It is believed that the cause of FMD is not a single identifier such as genetics but has multiple underlying factors.
-Theories of hormonal influence, mechanical stress from trauma and stress to the artery walls, and also the effect of loss of oxygen supply to the blood vessel wall caused by fibrous lesions.
-It has been suggested that environmental factors, such as smoking and estrogen, may play a role in addition to genetic factors, however concerns for safety associated with exogenous female hormones in FMD remain theorectical.
+Though FMD is a non-atherosclerotic disease, family histories of hypertension and hyperlipidemia were also common among those diagnosed with FMD.
+It is believed that there is not a single cause of FMD, but that there are multiple underlying factors.
+There are theories of effects of hormonal influence, mechanical stress from trauma and stress to the artery walls, and loss of oxygen supply to the blood vessel wall caused by fibrous lesions.
+It has been suggested that environmental factors, such as smoking and estrogen, may play a role in addition to genetic factors, however concerns for safety associated with exogenous female hormones in FMD remain theoretical.